mindspore-ai/docs/tutorials/source_en/custom_program/operation/op_custom_ascendc.md

 - `bprop`(function)：Backpropagation function for the custom operator.
 Default value: `None`.
 - `reg_info`(Union[str, dict, list, tuple])：Registration information for the custom operator.
 Default value: `None`.
 Ascend C custom operators do not need to pass this parameter and can use the default value.

-**Scenario Limitations**： Currently, dynamic graphs and static graphs in O2 mode only support input and output of Tensor types.
+**Scenario Limitations**： Currently, dynamic graphs and static graphs in GE backend only support input and output of Tensor types.
 Static graphs in O0/O1 modes have no type restrictions.
 For dynamic graph scenarios with Ascend C custom operators, it is recommended to use [CustomOpBuilder-Based Custom Operators](https://www.mindspore.cn/tutorials/en/r2.7.0rc1/custom_program/operation/op_customopbuilder.html).

 ### Simple Example